Last updated in February 2023

-In addition, we obtain personal data from publicly available sources for client acquisition purposes.
+We also obtain personal data from publicly available sources for client acquisition purposes.

 In addition, access to personal data is restricted to employees, contractors, and agents who need such information to perform their assigned functions and to develop or improve our services.

-For our service offering, we receive data from our CLIENTS’ integration of components of Google Analytics (with the anonymizer function) on their websites.
+For our service offering, we receive data from our CLIENTS’ integration of components of Google Analytics (with the anonymization function) on their websites.
 We receive such data via Google.
 Google Analytics is a web analytics service.
-Web analytics is the collection, gathering, and analysis of data about the behavior of visitors to websites.
+Web analytics is the collection, gathering, and analysis of data about the behaviour of visitors to websites.
 A web analysis service collects, inter alia, data about the website from which a person has come (the so-called referrer), which sub-pages were visited, or how often and for what duration a sub-page was viewed.
-Web analytics are mainly used for the optimization of a website and in order to carry out a cost-benefit analysis of Internet advertising.
+Web analytics are mainly used for the optimization of a website and to carry out a cost-benefit analysis of Internet advertising.

 The operator of the Google Analytics component is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, United States.

 Google Analytics places a cookie on the information technology system of the data subject.
 The definition of cookies is explained above.
-With the setting of the cookie, Google is enabled to analyze the use of our website.
-With each call-up to one of the individual pages of this Internet site, which is operated by the controller and into which a Google Analytics component was integrated, the Internet browser on the information technology system of the data subject will automatically submit data through the Google Analytics component for the purpose of online advertising and the settlement of commissions to Google.
-During the course of this technical procedure, the enterprise Google gains knowledge of personal information, such as the IP address of the data subject, which serves Google, inter alia, to understand the origin of visitors and clicks, and subsequently create commission settlements.
+By placing the cookie, Google is able to analyse the use of our website.
+With each call-up of an individual page of this website, which is operated by the controller and upon which a Google Analytics component was integrated, the Internet browser on the information technology system of the data subject will automatically submit data through the Google Analytics component for the purpose of online advertising and the settlement of commissions to Google.
+During the course of this technical procedure, the company Google gains knowledge of personal information, such as the data subject’s IP address, which helps Google, inter alia, recognise the origin of visitors and clicks, and to subsequently generate commission settlements.

-The cookie is used to store personal information, such as the access time, the location from which the access was made, and the frequency of visits of our website by the data subject.
-With each visit to our Internet site, such personal data, including the IP address of the Internet access used by the data subject, will be transmitted to Google in the United States of America.
+The cookie is used to store personal information, such as the access time, the location from which the access was made, and the frequency of visits to our website by the data subject.
+With each visit to our website, such personal data, including the IP address of the Internet access used by the data subject, will be transmitted to Google in the United States of America.
 These personal data are stored by Google in the United States of America.
 Google may pass these personal data collected through the technical procedure to third parties.

-The data subject may, as stated above, prevent the setting of cookies through our website at any time by means of a corresponding adjustment of the web browser used and thus permanently deny the setting of cookies.
-Such an adjustment to the Internet browser used would also prevent Google Analytics from setting a cookie on the information technology system of the data subject.
+The data subject may, as stated above, prevent the placing of cookies by our website at any time through settings to the web browser used and to thereby permanently deny the placing of cookies.
+Such settings to the Internet browser used would also prevent Google Analytics from placing a cookie on the data subject’s information technology system.
 In addition, cookies already in use by Google Analytics may be deleted at any time via a web browser or other software programs.